5 GIFT IDEAS FOR NATURE LOVERS

 - If you read your books digitally gift your loved one a reading list of your favourite books and buy them an audible subscription.

-- Create personalised playlists that they can listed to while running, hiking, mountain biking etc. Include your favourite tunes as well as songs that remind you of them and time you’ve spent together.
+- Create personalised playlists that they can listen to while running, hiking, mountain biking etc. Include your favourite tunes as well as songs that remind you of them and time you’ve spent together.

 - Research the area around where they live and give them a suggested hiking/trail running/ocean/swimming/biking check list in their local area – pretty much whatever nature-based activity they are interested in.
 Pencil in some dates for you to do them together in the year ahead.